Arceliar/ironwood/README.md

 There are a ton of technical details about building the spanning tree, bootstrapping the DHT, responding to link failures, etc., all of which is beyond the scope of a readme file.
 All of those protocol level details are subject to change, so don't expect adequate documentation any earlier than the late alpha or early beta stage.

+Note, however, that the "DHT" in the current release is just a full view of the spanning tree.
+This is done for debugging purposes, so we can focus on getting the underlying routing logic right before we try to build a typical `O(logn)` DHT on top of it.
+As such, the current version does not scale asymptotically better than other routing schemes (and incurs stretch that shortest path schemes do not experience), so this is not recommended for real-world use.